astroDimitrios/Astronomy/Code/README.md

 Finally some are best done in pairs like the introduction activities AstPy1 and AstPy2.
 Activities are designed to take at most an hour with some taking an hour and a half (AstPy4 and AstPy6 for instance).

+**NOTE** - Sometimes when I update a interactive notebook with corrections I forget about the normal .py version so it's not the most up to date.
+When I make new commits the binder image is re-built so if it takes ages to load I'm sorry I forgot to rebuild the binder.
+(This takes a good 5-10 mins)

 **Inspiration taken from:**

 Adam LaMee - Scientific Computing Resources [https://adamlamee.github.io/CODINGinK12/](https://adamlamee.github.io/CODINGinK12/)